-Advanced optical imaging techniques and bio/medical applications (첨단 광학 이미징 기술 및 생물학/의학 응용 연구)
+Advanced Optical Imaging Techniques and Bio/medical Applications (첨단 광학 이미징 기술 및 생물학/의약학 응용 연구)

-(1) Super-resolution microscopy (초고분해능 현미경)
+(1) Super-resolution Microscopy (초고분해능 현미경)

-(2) High-speed volumetric imaging (고속 3차원 이미징)
+(2) High-speed Volumetric Imaging (고속 3차원 이미징)

 While many biological phenomena in living samples occur in three dimensions in real time, it is difficult to visualize them at good spatio-temporal resolution.
 Based on light-sheet microscopy and computational imaging approaches, we are developing rapid volumetric imaging tools, targeted for cellular and developmental biology, which enable time-lapse 3D observation of rapidly changing biological events.